iremokur/Tv.FlightB2B/README.md

 # README for **Tour Visio Flight**

-This project is an integration of the flight section of the Tour Visio website.
+This project is the flight section of the
+Tour Visio website.

 ## Dates